Small to Midsize Business IT Security Services

 Security Suite: The Basics

 In addition to properly setting up a network, there are some standard security services we recommend for all businesses.

 Antivirus is the term most people know.
 Viruses fall under the larger malware umbrella.
 Malware includes viruses, spyware, adware, nagware, trojans, worms, and more.
 All computers should have antimalware in place.

 Phishing attacks are getting better and better.
 These refer to fraudulent attempts to learn usernames, passwords, financial information, or other personal data using the guise of a trustworthy entity.
 One of the best protections for this is employee education.

 - Simulate phishing attacks.
 This way you can now which users are the most susceptible.

 - With some simulations, the employee can be suggested trainings when they are caught.

 - Outlook add-in: Detects and reports phishing attempts.

 Auditing Security: Access Control

 Businesses grow and shrink.
 They experience turnover.
-In small and medium sized businesses, roles can change often.
-Employees don’t always appreciate when you take access away from them.
+In small and medium-sized businesses, roles can change often.
+Employees don’t always appreciate it when you take access away from them.
 For all of these reasons, it is important to regularly audit who has access to what.